Abruz-plotz/Customer_analysis_SQL/README.md

   📁 Click to view the complete Preprocessed Data (CSV)
 </a><br>

-*****Remarks:-Before analyzing the dataset, the data was cleaned, transformed, reduced, and integrated to ensure it was error-free.
+*****Remarks:-Before analysing the dataset, the data was cleaned, transformed, reduced, and integrated to ensure it was error-free.
 Two outliers (CustomerID: 51310 and 54125) were removed, as their distances from the warehouse were unusually high.
 The final dataset now has dimensions of 5,628 × 20.*****

 <br><br><br>
 ### F) Data Exploration and Analysis